LinSimonMu/PilotlessAutomobile/readme.txt

 *********************************************************************
 This is Pilotless Automobile Project using Raspberry Pi3 ModelB.
 The Controlling Chip is Cortex-M4 STM32F407IGT6.
+Considering using Raspberry's local GPIO to control the RC Car instead of using Cortex-M4 STM32F407IGT6.
 Created by Simon Lin.

 Branch		simon